 We’ve called for the support our members need to make buildings safe now, pressing the government to fund safety remediation work and address other issues that create challenges for housing associations in carrying out vital remediation works.
 We ensured that housing associations would be able to access the £1bn Building Safety Fund for their leaseholders’ share of remedial works costs.

 We welcomed the additional £3.5bn of funding that the government has made available for remedial works, but we’re continuing to call for all remedial works to be funded and have generated media coverage to support this call.
-We will continue to raise the impact on social housing tenants of their housing association landlord having only limited access to government funds.
-However, we are also feeding into the government’s thinking on how the additional grant funding will be delivered, as well as its proposal to fund remedial works to lower rise buildings via loans to freeholders.
+We will continue to raise the impact on social housing tenants of their housing association landlord having only limited access to government funds and we will continue to feed into the government’s thinking on how the additional grant funding will be delivered.
+We are also engaging our members in a conversation with MHCLG on its proposal to fund remedial works to lower rise buildings via loans to freeholders, pointing out the impact on housing associations’ borrowing capacity if proposals go ahead as planned.

 We’re also working with our members to shape the building safety system of the future.
 We contributed to the pre-legislative scrutiny process for the Building Safety Bill and are maintaining dialogue with the government as it redrafts the legislation.
-We have submitted a sector response to the fire safety consultation and we’re feeding into the government guidance on the roll out of the Fire Safety Bill.
+We’re feeding into the government guidance on the roll out of the Fire Safety Act and we’re engaging with the Home Office on other upcoming changes to fire safety regulation following its fire safety consultation last year.

-As part of our wider work on culture change, we’ve worked with cross-industry groups to design a new competency framework.
-This will help housing associations take proactive steps to define and understand the skills, training and experience requirements for the new regulatory regime.
+Finally, as part of our wider work on culture change, we’ve worked with cross-industry groups to design a new competency framework.
+This will help housing associations take proactive steps to define and understand the skills, training, and experience requirements for the new regulatory regime.
 We’ve also signed up to the Building a Safer Future Charter and are encouraging our members to consider doing the same, to help assess and benchmark approaches to safety.

 We’re working with our members to explore how we can work with partners to drive forward the decarbonisation of social housing at scale.